yuhangwang/ninjag-python/README.md

 ninjag <output file> <input file 1> <input file 2> ...
 ```

+The input configuration can span multiple `yaml` files,
-In the input `yaml` file, there are three required sections:
+but the combined content must have three required sections:
 * const: a dictionary of `ninja` constant definitions
 * rules: a dictionary of `ninja` rules definitions
 * tasks: a list of dictionaries of `ninja` build tasks.